dzsquared/AzureDataStudio_ExtensionDevelopment/6-Publish.md

 ![commit](/images/6/commit.png)

+**Do this again for the insiders file, if you haven't published there already.**

 ## Submit a Pull Request
-Finally, to send the addition of your extension over to *Microsoft/AzureDataStudio*, create a pull request.
+Finally, to send the addition of your extension over to *Microsoft/AzureDataStudio*, create a pull request to the **release/extensions** branch.
 A Microsoft maintainer generally reviews the pull request within a few business days and it will be merged into the product shortly after.

 # You're Done!
 Ok, not really.
 Now you can implement new features.
 Good luck!